 In terms of Section 22 of the Municipal Property Rates Act a municipality may by resolution of its Council determine an area within that Municipality as a Special Rating Area (SRA) and levy an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area.
 The SRA must submit a budget to the Council annually in terms of the Special Rating Areas By-law.
-There are currently two approved SRAs, Worcester Improvement District and Langerug Special Rating Area.
-There is currently an application that Council needs to consider for the Fairway Heights Special Rating Area.
+There are currently three approved SRAs, Worcester Improvement District, Langerug Special Rating Area and Fairway Heights Special Rating Area.